acomito/amplify-cdk-python-example/README.md

 # Amplify CDK Python Example

-This project consists of a FastAPI backend, a frontend application, and CDK infrastructure code deployed using AWS Amplify and AWS App Runner.
+This project consists of a FastAPI backend with Plotly visualization support, a React TypeScript frontend using Vite, and CDK infrastructure code deployed using AWS Amplify and AWS App Runner.

 ## Prerequisites

 - Python 3.7 or higher
-- Node.js 14 or higher
+- Node.js 18 or higher
 - npm or yarn
 - Git
 - AWS CLI configured with appropriate credentials